-Ashley Madison is a controversial website that stirred uproar with netizens, a day after news broke about them wanting to enter into the Singapore market.
+Ashley Madison is a controversial website that stirred uproar with netizens, a day after news broke about them wanting to enter the Singapore market.
 “Life is short, have an affair”, the catchy tagline offers plenty of room for imagination.
 With 21,920,000 anonymous members, and growing, married dating, infidelity seems to be the upcoming trend?
 Are open relationships the “in” thing?

 Does this married dating website clash with the sanctity of marriage?
 Is monogamy outdated?
 What will marriage be like ten years down the road?
 This struck me hard.
 The traditional beliefs on marriage evolved to keep up with the trends of today.
 In my grandparent’s era, Divorce, was taboo, but it developed into an increasing trend in the 21st century.
 Curious about the number of divorce cases in Singapore?
 You can check the statistics here.

 There are two sides to a coin, likewise, talks about married dating and infidelity.
 Infidelity is a no-no in Asian culture, where values, beliefs and superstitions are highly-regarded in more conservative societies.
 Some believed that infidelity might improve their relationship with their spouses, while others beg to differ.
 Emotional infidelity and physical infidelity, which is worst?
 I can’t quite put a finger on which to pick from the latter.

-A National Geographic Documentary series on Taboo, sparked my curiousity on the two words, Negotiated Infidelity.
+A National Geographic Documentary series on Taboo, sparked my curiosity on the two words, Negotiated Infidelity.
 The spouse can pick a “third party” for the other spouse, and when they are happy with their choice of “third party” they engage in sex.
 Holly and Dino, are the protagonists in the documentary.
 They felt that it was the best possible relationship for them, to meet people and have sexual relations under defined rules.
 Defined rules binding their negotiated infidelity comprise of their sex encounter with the “third party” being made known to the other party, and no intimacy is involved during sex.
 Holly Hill is a born and bred Australian, the author of bestselling cult real-life erotica book, Sugarbabe, as well as Toyboy and The Velvet Pouch.

 Link to Holly Hill: